 The Act expressly states that an SPLC cannot be found to exist based merely upon evidence of concentration or market share.
-In this regard, the Act identifies a non-exhaustive list of factors that the tribunal (and hence the Bureau) may consider in evaluating whether a merger gives rise to an SPLC.
-These factors and others identified in the MEGs include:
+In this regard, the Act identifies a non-exhaustive list of factors that the Tribunal (and hence the Bureau) may consider in evaluating whether a merger gives rise to an SPLC.
+These factors and others identified in the MEGs include the following:

-- the existence of barriers to entry and the effect of the transaction on such barriers: the tribunal will assess the likelihood of entry in the relevant market within two years on a sufficient scale to constrain a material price increase or other change in the relevant market as a result of the merger.
+- The existence of barriers to entry and the effect of the transaction on such barriers.
+The Tribunal will assess the likelihood of timely entry in the relevant market on a sufficient scale to constrain a material price increase or other change in the relevant market as a result of the merger.
 Entry can come from a variety of sources including expansion by firms already in the market, entry by firms on the fringe of the market that have machinery that can be readily converted into producing and selling the relevant products, firms selling the relevant products in adjacent geographic markets, and de novo entry.
-Other relevant factors include the need to incur sunk costs and regulatory requirements or controls;
+Other relevant factors include the need to incur sunk costs and regulatory requirements or controls.

-- the nature and extent of change and innovation in a relevant market: while change and innovation are considered in relation to other evaluative criteria, a separate analysis is also undertaken with respect to the general impact that change (for example, technological change) and innovation may have on competition; and
+- The nature and extent of change and innovation in a relevant market.
+While change and innovation are considered in relation to other evaluative criteria, a separate analysis is also undertaken with respect to the general impact that change (for example, technological change) and innovation may have on competition.

 The MEGs also identify possible harm to competition resulting from vertical mergers, namely input and customer foreclosure and increased likelihood of coordinated effects.